WalvisChris/Ark-Explorer-Note-Route/README.md

 # Ark-Explorer-Note-Route
-Using algorithms to find the best/fastest way to explore all explorer notes
+Using algorithms to find the best/fastest way to explore all the Ark Survival Evolved explorer notes on The Island.

 # Algorithms
 >**Christofides Algorithm:** A heuristic for the Traveling Salesman Problem (TSP) that guarantees a solution within 1.5 times the optimal by combining minimum spanning tree, matching, and Eulerian circuits.